OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 * * * * * /root/checkTempSensor.sh
 ```

 >To briefly explain, the asterisks (\*) mean 'for all instances'.
 The position of the asterisk corresponds to 'minute', 'hour', 'date', 'month', and 'year' in order from left to right.
 The path at the end is the script or command you want to run.
-This line will tell cron to run the shell script once a minute.
+Basically, this line tells cron to run the `checkTempSensor.sh` script once a minute.

 **Note** that you'll have to [use `vi`](http://vim.wikia.com/wiki/New_to_Vim) to edit this file by default!